Effective media relations is a must in the 21st century.

-Anyone who requires an auxiliary aid or service for effective communication, or a modification of policies or procedures to participate in a program, service, or activity of Richland County Sheriff’s Department, should contact the ADA Coordinator – Traci Dove, 5623 Two Notch Road, Columbia, South Carolina 29223, (803) 576-3000 as soon as possible but no later than 48 hours before the scheduled event.
+Anyone who requires an auxiliary aid or service for effective communication, or a modification of policies or procedures to participate in a program, service, or activity of Richland County Sheriff’s Department, should contact the ADA Coordinator – Deputy Chief Joanna McDuffie, 5623 Two Notch Road, Columbia, South Carolina 29223, (803) 576-3000 as soon as possible but no later than 48 hours before the scheduled event.
 Request for an accommodation should allow for sufficient time to provide it.

 The ADA does not require the Richland County Sheriff’s Department to take any action that would fundamentally alter the nature of its programs or services, or impose an undue financial or administrative burden.

 Complaints that a program, service, or activity of Richland County Sheriff’s Department is not accessible to persons with disabilities should be directed to the ADA Coordinator – Traci Dove, 5623 Two Notch Road, Columbia, South Carolina 29223, (803) 576-3000.
 The complaint should be in writing and contain information about the alleged discrimination such as name, address, phone number of complainant and location, date, and description of the problem.
 The ADA Coordinator will contact the complaint within 15 calendar days after receipt of the complaint to discuss the complaint and will respond in writing within 15 days of the discussion.